edHelper.com

 By Trista L. Pollard

 1 When people think of earthquakes, they usually think of the Richter scale.
 However, you may be surprised to know that measuring the effects of earthquakes has been a hot topic among seismologists for centuries.
-Although Dr. Charles Richter is one of the most famous seismologists, he had many before him to study.
+Although Dr. Charles Richter is one of the most famous seismologists, there were many that came before him.

-2 The first known seismograph was invented in AD132 by Chinese astronomer Chang Heng.
-Heng built his device by mounting eight dragon heads on an urn.
-This urn was encircled by eight toads with opened mouths.
+2 The first known seismograph was invented in 132 A.D. by Chinese astronomer Chang Heng.
+Heng built his device out of bronze.
+It was an urn with beautiful decorations.
+Around the urn were eight tubes, each formed in the shape of a dragon's head.
+The urn was surrounded by eight bronze toads, each staring up at one of the dragon's heads with its mouth wide open.
 Inside the urn Heng placed delicately weighted pendulums.
 When the device experienced vibrations from nearby earth tremors, the pendulums would release a mechanism.
 This mechanism would drop the bronze ball from a dragon's mouth to a toad's mouth.
-Each dragon's head stood for a specific direction or location.
-Heng would use the dragon's head, which dropped the ball, to determine the location of the earthquake.
-I guess you could call this Chang Heng's "earthquake trap."
+Each dragon's head represented a specific direction or location, much like the direction markers on a compass.
+Heng could determine the area affected by the earthquake by seeing which dragon head dropped the ball into the toad's mouth.
+The device was very sensitive.
+It detected earthquakes that happened far away and could not be felt by the people nearby.

 Paragraphs 4 to 9: